engineering-handbook

 Branch protections

-Our standard configuration is to protect both the trunk and the develop branches with the following rules:
+Our standard configuration is to protect both the trunk and the develop branches with different settings.
+The configuration of specific repository can differ, based on the specific context and needs; the following guidelines are recommendations for mature repositories with trustable CI and automations.

 Closing branches